Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/ShowLabelsOnLayers/README.md

 ## Additional information

-Help regarding the JSON syntax for defining the `LabelDefinition.FromJson` syntax can be found in [labeling info](https://developers.arcgis.com/web-map-specification/objects/labelingInfo/) in the *Web map specification*.
+Help regarding the Arcade label expression script for defining a label definition can be found on the [ArcGIS Developers](https://developers.arcgis.com/arcade/) site.

 ## Tags